Article Availability

 Response

 After successful execution of the POST, you will receive a response containing an HTTP 207 response code.
-This multi-status response provides a status and an optional description value for every offer blocker in the request.
+This multi-status response provides a status and an optional description value for every pause blocker in the request.

 Here is an example response: